 While on-campus housing through Residential Programs and Services is available to graduate students, most of our master’s candidates live off campus.
 For the widest selection, make housing arrangements in April or May before the start of the fall semester.
 Options available in August will be limited.

-If you are looking for a roommate to offset your cost of living, we’ll invite you to join an online discussion board where incoming students can share information about housing accommodations and roommate requests after you’ve accepted your offer of admission
+If you are looking for a roommate to offset your cost of living, we’ll invite you to join an online discussion board this summer where all incoming SPEA graduate students can share information about housing accommodations and roommate requests after they’ve accepted their offer of admission.

 Who do I contact for utilities?

 You can find area providers - from telephone to water and more - along with other helpful hints on relocating to Bloomington in this guide prepared by Visit Bloomington.
 Make sure to talk with your landlord about their preference for utility providers in your area.Read the New Resident's Guide